 History of Flamenco in Spain: Theory and Practice

-This course immerses students in the world of Flamenco and its artistic forms beginning with the geographic, historical, and socio-cultural context of its origins.
+This course immerses the student in the world of Flamenco and its artistic forms beginning with the geographic, historical, and socio-cultural context of its origins.
 Flamenco’s evolution into an artistic professional activity is examined by studying the most well-known Flamenco singers, dancers, and guitar players.
-Musicians from a Flamenco music group demonstrate the various forms of Flamenco during the practical portion of the course.
+Students will see and hear the various forms of Flamenco during the practical portion of the course.

 Medieval Spain: Christians, Jews, and Muslims